Sabbi0612/phpunit/README.md

 We can clearly see in the code that - first we generate code coverage report in a Clover XML format and second is that we generate it in an HTML format.

 ### Steps
-* To generate the Code Coverage reort we just need to go to our terminal and run the command **_vendor/bin/phpunit_** which will actually run our tests and simultaneously create reports for us as well.
+* To generate the Code Coverage report we just need to go to our terminal and run the command **_vendor/bin/phpunit_** which will actually run our tests and simultaneously create reports for us as well.

 	 ![Terminal-Messages][Terminal-Messages]